Cyphermoon/Shuffle-game/README.md

-# Shuffle-game
+# Shuffle Game

-This game contain 3x3 grid of number, in order to win arrange the number in numerical order
+This game contains random 3x3 grid of numbers, you have to arrange the numbers in numerical order in order to win the game

+## Techonology
+- Java